MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Why Bash?

-* Key generation and upload are handled by bash scripts as of now so this will allow for quick iteration as hacky internals are removed, without changing the command line interface or the user experience.
-This design is intended to not introduce any additional tools to the process that we were not already committed to, so that after the minimum viable verison is in place we can re-evaluate if the system needs new tools.

 Why is this design the best in the space of possible designs?

-* To a point mentioned in the comments, bash has plenty of built-in support for properly parsing command-line arguments (see scripts/release-docker.sh in the mina repo for an example of handling that more properly), and very little needs to be done to glue terraform + coda-network together besides standardizing file paths and manipulating strings so the outputs of one tool properly match the inputs of another.
-A carefully written and commented bash script is the shortest path to a usable solution, and when the requirements for a solution exceed the plan outlined in this RFC we can just as easily continue from this point while rewriting in a compiled and typechecked language.
+* Terraform is the agreed upon base for all of our deployment operations and management of a cluster, and a lot of time has already been invested in generating terraform from the integration test framework and other tools.
+This design allows us to lower the minimum terraform customization required to deploy a network, and does not introduce additional tooling beyond terraform, docker, and the coda-network tool.
+The proposed scripts could even be a readme with individual commands for starting a network as we have in coda-automation/README.md now, but the scripts allow for a more graceful transition behind the scenes as coda-network and the terraform mature with individual patches and improvements.

 What other designs have been considered and what is the rationale for not choosing them?

-* As I see it, the most reasonable non-bash language for this tooling is go, as the rest of the tooling used here (terraform, helm, prometheus, kubernetes, docker...) is available via go libraries, go modules can handle the versioning of all dependencies (except coda-network), and the infrastructure team is already well-versed in go and can iterate quickly with it.
-Why not start in go? because as of today the main dependencies of this tool include a hacky bash script and coda-network, which are not in go, and invoking go tools like terraform and kubectl are the easiest part of the process.
-Bash is the simplest direction to proceed from here, but when the complexity of this tool exceeds a reasonable amount for bash then a go rewrite is easy and viable.
-To rewrite in go from that point can rely on the bash implementation for A/B testing, and as the plan B if the more complex tool `go`es wrong.
+* As I see it, the most ambitious but useful direction to go from here is a golang tool that incorporates native go libraries for terraform, helm, google cloud, prometheus, kubernetes, and docker with go modules to version of all dependencies (except coda-network).
+Our use of these tools would not change much from calling them on the command line, except that it can easily be type-checked, versioned, compiled, and optimized for our use case.
+As mentioned this approach is more ambitious, and when terraform itself can solve the majority of our issues the energy should first be spent there.

+* An argument can be made as well for adding bake-image.sh and create-network.sh to the coda-network tool, but the reasonml tool would still be shelling out to terraform and docker.
+One of my design goals with this plan has been to limit use of @figitaki's time, and if we are just scripting around cli tools anyway the solutions should be equivalent.
+When the developer cycles are there, we can always port the scripts from bash into coda-network subcommands.
+In the meantime, time and energy can be focused on improving the terraform as it is now to meet the needs of all networks we deploy.

 What is the impact of not doing this?

 * Continuing with `auto-deploy.sh` means continued confusion over how to start when creating a new network, how to generate keys and a ledger, and how to customize terraform files.
 This will remain hard to maintain until we standardize the process and expectations around deploying testnets.

 ## Prior art
 [prior-art]: #prior-art